-This prime test is the best way to check if all the nozzles are firing.
-By pressing F1, a warm up time for the u.v. lamps will be initiated when the lamps are not already online.
-The testchart looks like a fence per color.
+These prime tests are the best way to check if all the nozzles are firing.
+By pressing F1, a warm up time for the UV lamps will be initiated when the lamps are not already online.
+The test chart looks like a fence per print head.
 You can immediately see if one or more nozzles are missing.